AntoineMercier/AntoineMercier.github.io/_teaching/2020-12-02-HowToMakeAGoodMap.md

 permalink: /teaching/2020/11/HowToMakeAGoodMap/
 title: "How to make a good map ?"
 layout: "posts"
-excerpt: "The tuto gives the main clues for building a map worthy of a cartographer!
 author_profile: true
 ---
 The first question to ask is : what is actually a good map ?
 Well, the primary purpose of a map is to give clear spatial informations.
 This requires a good choice of the data, an appropriate processing and a right choice of variables to be represented.
 It also requires graphic qualities such as aesthetics.